1: Disinfect the Dead

 “What now?”

 “We’re here to get to the bottom of the transmission.
-And now, find out what’s powering these ‘wards’.”
+And now, find out what’s powering these ‘wards’.
+I want to be prepared the next time a drone uses this cheap trick.”

 V glanced down.
-Scattered on the floor are the scrawled pages, overflowing with incomprehensible demonic imagery.
-V’s optics settle on a triangular motif repeated constantly.
+Scattered on the floor were the scrawled pages, overflowing with incomprehensible demonic imagery.
+Characteristic of cultic esoterism.
+V’s optics settled on a triangular motif repeated constantly.
+Something coiled tense in V’s tone.
 “You sure you want to do that, J?
 Corporate doesn’t pay you to ask questions.”

 Beneath the church lay a basement.